wing5wong/artisan-whs-static/source/_news/2019-08-16_ethans-a-fortnite-world-cup-player.md

 Between April and June they had 10 weekly qualifying rounds alternating between solo and duo competitions.

-Ethan (under the player name ‘Link’) qualified on week 5 Sunday the 12th May in the solo competition.
+Ethan (under the player name ‘Link’) qualified on week 5 Sunday 12 May in the solo competition.

-The Fortnite World Cup was held in New York on 26th - 28th July at Arthur Ashe stadium.
+The Fortnite World Cup was held in New York 26 - 28 July at Arthur Ashe stadium.

 There were 100 solo players and 50 duos competing for a prize pool of 30 million dollars.

-1st place in the solo division was $3 million dollars USD with each player guaranteed $50,000 USD.
+1st place in the solo division was $3 million dollars USD with each player guaranteed $50,000 USD!!
 Ethan got 83rd.